On the interplay between magnetic field and anisotropy in holographic QCD: Holographic setup

 where we only wrote down explicitly the terms in the DBI sector which are relevant for the analysis in this article (see~\cite{Casero:2007ae,Arean:2013tja} for a complete description).
 This sector includes two additional fields, the tachyon $\t$, dual to the quark bilinear operator $\bar{q} q$, and the field strength $V_{\mu\nu}=\partial_{\mu} V_{\nu}-\partial_{\nu} V_{\mu}$.
 The presence of the tachyon is crucial to our model since it serves as an order parameter for chiral symmetry breaking \cite{Casero:2007ae}, whereas the field strength will be used to introduce a boundary magnetic field $B$.

 Considering the above, we take the following ansatz for the metric and bulk fields:

 The gauge field is chosen such that it generates an external magnetic field in the $x_3$ direction at the boundary:

 Notice that we did not introduce flavor dependence in the action~\eqref{actf}: we only have a single type of quark flavors and all quarks have the same mass.
 Therefore the magnetic field couples in the same way to all flavors, i.e., it couples to the baryon number rather than the electric charge.
+We stress that in our construction the magnetic field $B$ enters through the flavor sector, in contrast to many other simpler models, e.g.~\cite{DHoker:2012rlj,Rougemont:2014efa,Rougemont:2015oea,Dudal:2016joz}, where $B$ is introduced via a Maxwell term which couples directly to the geometry.
 For the field $\chi$ we consider two qualitatively different options:\footnote{The most general case would be $\chi = a\sin(\theta)x_2 + a\cos(\theta)x_3 \equiv a_2x_2 + a_3x_3$.
 However, this generates an off-diagonal term in the Einstein equations, requiring a non-diagonal metric ansatz.
 We will therefore focus on the two cases above, i.e., parallel and perpendicular to the magnetic field, for simplicity.} \be \chi = \chi_\parallel \equiv a\, x_3\qquad\text{or}\qquad \chi=\chi_\perp \equiv a\, x_2\,. \ee This ansatz automatically satisfies the equations of motion for the axion $\chi$ and the gauge field $V_\mu$, while introducing anisotropy in the $x_3$ direction (in the parallel case $\chi=\chi_\parallel$) or both in the $x_2$ and $x_3$ directions (in the perpendicular case $\chi=\chi_\perp$).
 The amount of anisotropy is controlled by the parameters $a$ and $B$.
 The metric functions $W$ and $U$, on the other hand, codify the dependence of the anisotropy along the RG flow.
 For a detailed account of the non-trivial equations of motion see Appendix \ref{App:eqns}.